apostrophecms/starter-kit-assembly-essentials/README.md

 ### **We recommend installing this project by forking it to your own GitHub account and then cloning it locally.
 The Apostrophe CLI is not currently intended for multisite projects**

+The Assembly Essential Starter Kit is intended as a foundation for your projects and should be forked and customized to meet your needs.
+Once forked, your project can diverge significantly, so we do not recommend merging updates from the starter kit directly.
+Instead, periodically review the kit repository for ideas and improvements while managing core functionality updates through the usual `npm update` process.

 ## First Steps: required before startup

 ### Setting your shortname prefix